rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 **Notes**

-RKE does not currently implement a seperate CA for etcd certificates.
+RKE does not currently implement a separate CA for etcd certificates.
+This could be remediated by managing an external etcd cluster.

 `--trusted-ca-file` is set and different from the `--client-ca-file` used by `kube-apiserver`.